Hongweihuo-Lab/CSA/readme.md

 ### code
 •	Longgang Chen （陈龙刚）
 ### paper
-CSA is an implementation of the paper.

-Hongwei Huo, Longgang Chen, Jeffrey Scott Vitter, and Yakov Nekrich, A Practical Implementation of Compressed Suffix Arrays with Applications to Self-indexing, Data Compression Conference (DCC), Snowbird, USA, 2014, 292–301. http://www.ittc.ku.edu/~jsv/Papers/HCV13.PracticalCSAImplementation.pdf (extended version)
+H. Huo, L. Chen, J. S. Vitter, and Y. Nekrich, A Practical Implementation of Compressed Suffix Arrays with Applications to Self-indexing, Data Compression Conference (DCC), Snowbird, USA, 2014, 292–301. http://www.ittc.ku.edu/~jsv/Papers/HCV13.PracticalCSAImplementation.pdf (extended version)

 ##ChangeLog
 2014.6.7: We can borrow hybrid-ideas in My Czip project, mix pure-gamma and rl-gamma.
 It would be helpful for compression.